 By Natalie Anderson

-It’s International Women’s Day, and what better way to celebrate than spreading the word about some of the incredible medieval women who have come before us?
+International Women’s Day takes place this month, and what better way to celebrate than spreading the word about some of the incredible medieval women who have come before us?
 In this spirit, I thought I would share the final entry in my series on the lives of the women I encountered during my PhD research on Holy Roman Emperor Maximilian I (1459-1519).

 This one focuses on a woman who never, in fact, met the emperor face-to-face, although she is technically his third wife (falling between Mary of Burgundy and Bianca Maria Sforza): Anne of Brittany.
 Even though Anne has the weakest connection to Maximilian, I still wanted to share her story, if for nothing else than for the almost comical tale of her spectacularly failed marriage with the emperor.